CrayLabs/SmartSim/doc/orchestrator.rst

 online analysis, training and processing.

-Co-located Orchestrator
+Colocated Orchestrator
 =======================

-A co-located Orchestrator is a special type of Orchestrator that is deployed on the same compute hosts an a ``Model`` instance defined by the user.
+A colocated Orchestrator is a special type of Orchestrator that is deployed on the same compute hosts an a ``Model`` instance defined by the user.
 In this deployment, the database is *not* connected together in a cluster and each shard of the database is addressed individually by the processes running